 We stood on the topmost rocky ledges of Mt Dawson – endless wild views of cliff faces, tumbling forest and slivers of green pasture in all directions – and laughed into the wind under a sky of silver blue clouds.

 And that wasn’t even the best bit.

-We camped the Friday night in the Newnes campground – a huge green field hemmed in with glorious tall walls of stone.
-There are pit toilets (very civilized) and a little general store at the Newes Hotel.
+We camped the Friday night in the Newnes Campground – a huge green field hemmed in with glorious tall walls of stone.
+There are pit toilets (very civilized) and a little general store at the Newnes Hotel.
 Camping at Newnes is free and it’s only about a three hour drive from the centre of Sydney.

 A pleasant four wheel drive path from the end of the Little Capertee Trail starts you along the valley floor.
 After a kilometre or so this turns into a foot trail along the creek.
 The hollow of the valley is filled with ferns and majestic tall gums reach upwards into the sky.
 As you lift your gaze higher there are magnificent cliff faces soaring overhead on both sides of the narrow valley.

-The trail winds through the plateau forest and scrub towards the north-west.
+The trail winds through the plateau forest and scrub towards the north west.
 Just when you feel like you’ve had quite enough of being whacked in the face by twigs and branches, out you pop onto the cliff edge.
-Suddenly you can stand up freely – arms open wide, big silly grin on your face – a fifty metre drop below you into the incredible beauty of the Capertee valley and cliff line stretching off to the left and right of you.
+Suddenly you can stand up freely – arms open wide, big silly grin on your face – a 50m drop below you into the incredible beauty of the Capertee Valley and cliff-line stretching off to the left and right of you.

 From what we could see from the top there looked like there was a enough climbing to keep a person busy for several lifetimes — a crazy amount of rock.